 Does it impact value?Does it impact value?

 There are reasons to believe a single sale, even if it below the current market value, does not materially impact the sales price of other units.
-When trying to measure a unit’s fair market value, an appraisal firm looks at comps, but weighs certain factors more heavily, such as recent sales, particularly those similar to the unit for sale.
+When measuring a unit’s fair market value, an appraisal firm looks at comps.
+Still, it weighs certain factors more heavily, such as recent sales, particularly those similar to the unit for sale.

 The current New York City housing market, particularly below the $3 million thresholds, is humming along.
 Should the market turn, you may have to prove that your offer reflects the current market environment, which goes beyond comps.

 A final decisionA final decision

 Making the matter murkier, when a board rejects your application, they do not have to provide a reason.
 Aside from your offer price, the board can also decide to take a pass based on your interview, financials, letters of recommendation, employment history, or a host of other reasons.